YsK-dev/Ekocop-Digital-Meter/README.md

 ![IMG_20190924_203650](https://github.com/Yusufsertkaya/Ekocop-Digital-Meter/assets/125422424/7697905e-3a5e-4d36-99ec-e869be72bce1)

 ```
-"Be cautious of these mistakes, as they could jeopardize your project."
+"Be cautious of these mistakes, as they could ruin your project."

 ```